A selection of Bruce Hornsby taping questions that you might ask…

 Done all that – who wants to hear it?

 Plenty – see the Trading FAQ…

-Thanks to Will for his invaluable help with this.
+Thanks to Will for his invaluable help with this – an experienced head in the Bruce Hornsby taping community.
 Anyone have anything to add?
 Please do let me know by e-mailing me.
 Thanks.